RuedigerVoigt/exoskeleton/documentation/parse-search-results.md

 The exoskeleton function `return_page_code()` gives back the code of a page without storing it in the database.
 As we have no further need for the page code, we use that function here.

+## Using jobs to store progress

 There is a high risk to run into a rate limit on result page 400 or 500.
-You do not want to start again from scratch.
-Therefore, we define a job to store the progress.
-You need to know the following four exoskeleton functions:
+You do not want to start again from scratch. *Therefore, we define a job to store the progress.* There are four exoskeleton functions for this:

 `job_define_new(job_name, start_url)`: defines a job.
 It stores the given URL in the database.
 So it can be accessed even after the scripts fail.